 Our social programme is geared at ensuring the Code of Conduct is adhered to, as well as improving working conditions across the globe.
 This includes facilitating safe, healthy workplaces in our suppliers’ factories, regulating working hours, paying fair wages, promoting the right to form unions, the freedom of organisation and to set tariffs, and eliminating all child and forced labour.
-Independent audits are carried out in our supplier companies to assess whether these criteria are being met.
-The results are used to continue to make improvements.
-We also offer a range of training courses and workshops that contribute to the long-term improvement of working conditions.
+Regular audits are carried out in our supplier companies.
+The results allow us to identify any needs for improvement.

-Suppliers can only work for us when they submit valid certification proving they adhere to our minimum social standards.
-A Group database provides full transparency of a supplier’s status meaning we can quickly identify any area that needs action.
+Supplies can only work for us when they submit valid audits proving they adhere to our minimum social standards.
+A Group database provides full transparency of a supplier’s status, meaning we can quickly identify any area that needs action.

-Long-term strategic partnerships with our suppliers are important because together we are stronger.
-In 2017, 240 factories completed our qualification programme.
+Long-term, strategic partnerships with our suppliers are important because together we are stronger.
+By early 2018, around 240 factories had already completed our qualification programme.